 What did the Court order in February and why?

 In early 2016, the petitioners stopped asking for the Act to be struck down and instead began demanding that those forest dwellers whose claims had been rejected should be evicted (this is a misleading claim, see next question).
 After initially opposing this in court, the BJP government chose to remain silent for two years.
 As a result, in February the Court ordered the eviction of all rejected claimants.
 This would have affected over nine million people.

 The order was condemned by conservationists, forest dwellers’ movements, opposition parties, and several United Nations special rapporteurs for human rights.

 Why did the Court put its order on hold?

 After nationwide protests, the government finally went back to the Court and pointed out that the petitioners are deliberately distorting facts (more details here).
 In reality, the Centre admitted, most rejections of claims have been illegal.
 But instead of asking the Court to take back its order, the Centre only asked for it to be “put on hold.”
 The Court did so and asked State governments to report on how they had rejected claims.

-What is going to happen on July 24th (or whenever the case is next heard)?
+What is going to happen when the case is heard next?